I’ve been reading

-Yuugi Mutou spends his days being bullied between classes, and his nights playing board games and solving puzzles in his room.
+Yuugi Mutou spends his days being bullied between classes, and his nights playing board

 One night, Yuugi manages to solve the Millennium Riddle, a seemingly impossible challenge that awakens his inner darkness and converts him into an alternative character Yami Yuugi.

 Transforming into a more daring and dangerous character against his will in moments of great distress, Yuugi begins to transform into a vengeful vigilante.